-- I have Level One training in Dyadic Developmental Psychotherapy (DDP) and have supervision in this model.
+- I have Level Two training in Dyadic Developmental Psychotherapy (DDP) and have supervision in this model.
 This therapy is based on neuroscience and the work of Dan Hughes.
 It is used widely with children who are have been ‘looked after’ or adopted.

 - DDP helps parents to learn how to parent therapeutically with children who have developmental trauma from difficult early experiences.
 It can enable you to connect with a child who has attachment difficulties, and support them to learn how to manage their feelings safely.